 The panel must have the latest firmware.
-If it doesn't, the firmware can be found at www.amx.com Dealers/ Tech Center > Firmware Files.> Modero.
+If it doesn't, the firmware can be found at www.amx.com > Tech Center > Firmware Files. > Modero.

-- 1. Load the firmware into the panel, using NetLinx Studio. - 2.
+- 1. Download the firmware into the panel, using NetLinx Studio.
+(See the Upgrading the Modero Firmware via the USB port section on page 85.) - 2.
 After loading the firmware, power cycle the MVP (this is a complete power cycle, not a Reboot).
 The panel will now show the current firmware version within the Setup > Panel Information page. - 3.
 Connect the power supply to the panel.
 You will see 2 warning messages on the display. - The first one warns that the battery is low and must be charged. - The second warning tells you that the battery is in a protected mode. - 4.
-Wait a few minutes and then check the Battery Settings page on the device to see any charging activity on the bar graphs.
-(For more information, refer to the Power Management Page section on page 51.)
-The "Sensor" device in the Online Tree tab below the MVP panel should show v1.24 or higher after the upgrade, as shown in FIG. 94:
+Wait a few minutes and then check the Batteries page on the MVP to see any charging activity on the bar graphs.

+The "Sensor" device in the Online Tree tab below the MVP panel should show v1.24 or higher after the upgrade, as shown in FIG. 92:

-FIG. 94 "Sensor" device in the Online Tree tab
+FIG. 92 "Sensor" device in the Online Tree tab

-MVP Isn't Appearing In The Online Tree Tab
+Device Isn't Appearing In The Online Tree Tab